rauljvr/demorepo/account-service/README.md

-# demorepo
-Account Service RESTful API
+# Account Service RESTful API

 The API will allow to create, access, find accounts and transfer money between them.